JMaynor/homepage/src/site/notes/Movies/AFI Top 100 List.md

 ---
-{"dg-publish":true,"permalink":"/movies/afi-top-100-list/","created":"2023-11-30","updated":"2023-12-11"}
+{"dg-publish":true,"permalink":"/movies/afi-top-100-list/","created":"2023-11-30","updated":"2023-12-18"}
 ---

 The American Film Institute has a list, **AFI's 100 Years...
 100 American Movies**, of the 100 greatest American movies of all time.
 The list was most recently updated in 2007.
 Alex and I been going through the whole list and watching each, skipping just a couple due to having seen them plenty of times before and not needing to watch them again.
 Linking my thoughts on each.
+We're going from 100 to 1.

 | Number | Year | Movie | Link |
 | ---- | ---- | ---- | ---- |